wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- wp:group -->
 <div class="wp-block-group"><!-- wp:paragraph -->
-<p>o Visit all open gutenberg-mobile PRs that are assigned to X.XX.X milestone and leave a comment with the following message: </p>
+<p>o Visit all open gutenberg-mobile PRs that are assigned to X.XX.X milestone and leave a comment with a message similar to the following: </p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->